Definition

 Market segmentation is helpful because it enables learning, decision-making and action to take place at the subgrouping level.
 Instead of spreading resource allocation across an entire market, an organization can test segments against each other based on hypotheses or prioritize some segments over others based on variables that are already understood.

-Services and messaging that's more in tune with customers.
+• Services and messaging that's more in tune with customers.
 By definition, market segmentation creates smaller, more focused groups of potential customers.
 Instead of relying on generic and nonspecific messaging, brands can tailor their marketing to the unique needs of each market segment.

-Competitive differentiation.
+• Competitive differentiation.
 Brands can separate themselves from the competition by using market segmentation.
 A company that takes a one-size-fits-all approach to its marketing and sales will struggle to win against a brand that provides offerings that are tailor-made for particular customers.

-Higher customer retention.
+• Higher customer retention.
 By providing products and services tailored to specific market segments, a brand provides more value to customers.
 Satisfied customers, in turn, will become repeat customers and stay with a brand over the long term.

 Examples of market segmentation

-Mercedes-Benz traditionally catered to an older, wealthier demographic.
+Mercedes-Benz used market segmentation to reach a new demographic: younger drivers.
+The company traditionally catered to an older, wealthier demographic.
 Its customers liked driving the luxury sedans for which Mercedes-Benz became known.
 In 2012, the company introduced a new A-Class hatchback.
-The new model was designed with a modern, sporty look, moving away from the boxy and minivan-like designs of previous models.
+The new model was designed with a modern, sporty look, moving away from the boxy, minivan-like designs of previous models.

 According to representatives of Mercedes-Benz, the company targeted buyers in their late 30s and early 40s for the new model.
 They projected that over half of the customers for the new model would be new to the brand.
-Both the product design and the marketing strategy used by Mercedes-Benz were highly tailored to this younger demographic.
+Both the product design and the marketing strategy Mercedes-Benz used were highly tailored to this younger demographic.

 Another example of market segmentation comes from CVS Pharmacy, a subsidiary of CVS Health.
 CVS used a demographic-based market segmentation strategy to tailor the mix of in-store product offerings based on urban vs. suburban locales.

-Suburban stores were located near general-purpose stores, such as Walmart, so shoppers were not there to buy general household items.
+Suburban stores were located near general-purpose stores, such as Walmart, so shoppers weren't there to buy general household items.
 CVS designed the suburban stores to conveniently place health and beauty products close to the pharmacy, where customers went to pick up their prescriptions.
 CVS tailored the shopping experience based on these two distinct demographic segments.

 Market segmentation vs. customer segmentation

 Typically, market segmentation divides an entire market, including both unpreferred and preferred targets, to highlight the preferred business areas.
-Customer segmentation usually includes only customers -- not prospects -- and seeks to create useful groupings within the group of people or companies who have historically already purchased from the seller company.
+Customer segmentation usually includes only customers -- not prospects -- and seeks to create useful categories within the group of people or companies who have historically already purchased from the seller company.

 Market segmentation can be equivalent to customer segmentation when a brand's target market matches an existing customer segment.
 However, as with the Mercedes-Benz example, market segmentation is different when targeting new customer segments.

-This was last updated in February 2023
+This was last updated in October 2024

-Continue Reading About market segmentation
+Continue Reading About What is market segmentation?

 Dig Deeper on Customer data management